Irys-xyz/Whistleblower/README.md

 ![](https://github.com/Bundlr-Network/Whistleblower/blob/master/assets/irys-whistleblower-steps.png?raw=true)

-Start by launching Whistleblower via your CLI and select the [nodes](https://docs.irys.xyz/overview/nodes) you want to monitor.

-Whistleblower then:
+Whistleblower connects to [Irys](https://docs.irys.xyz/overview/nodes) and then:
 1. Initializes WebSocket connections to each of the selected nodes for real-time monitoring.
 2. Connects to an Arweave gateway to retrieve all bundles associated with the nodes being tracked.
 3. Connects to Arweave miners, making sure it can download the entire bundle.